ScriptBasic/WinPBX/docs/CMemMapFile Class.md

 # CMemMapFile Class

+`CMemMap File` is a wrapper class that encapsulates the Windows memory-mapped procedures.

 A memory-mapped file contains the contents of a file in virtual memory.
 This mapping between a file and memory space enables an application, including multiple processes, to modify the file by reading and writing directly to the memory.

 There are two types of memory-mapped files: